This Guidelines for Teachers is currently in version 1.6.

 - Note: classes meet at a coffee-shop or restaurant.
 Venues are private, quiet, and suited to giving a lecture or hosting a discussion.

-- Students and teachers are encouraged but not mandated to purchase food and drink as they participate.
+- Please note: students and teachers are encouraged but not mandated to purchase food and drink as they participate.
+This is how we're able to procure venue space without paying a fee for its use.

 - Hosting class resources on The People’s Colloquium’s online forum system.